digital-fabric/uringmachine/docs/design/buffer_pool.md

 ## Design

+### Goals

+- We want an abstract design that will work with both multishot read/recv and automatic buffer management, *and* other readable sources, such as an SSL socket, an `IO` instance, or even a string or a `IO::Buffer`.

+### The Stream Data Model

+- A stream is a series of `segments` (containing a `ptr` and `len`), held in a linked list.
+A segment also has a `type` and a potential backing store reference.
+For example, a segment with a `SEGMENT_STRING` type points to a `String` object.
+A segment with a `SEGMENT_BUFFER_POOL` has a reference to a managed buffer from the buffer pool with the given id.
+- The buffer pool is linked list of buffer descriptors, each referencing a piece of memory of a certain length, along with some metadata.
+- Buffer descriptors are allocated in batches as needed and added to the buffer pool.
+- A buffer group describes a buffer ring.
+It has a certain size, which limits the number of buffers that can be added to the buffer ring.
+- When a buffer group is used for a multishot read/recv, buffers will be automatically checked out from the buffer pool and added to the buffer ring and commited to the kernel.
+The buffer group allocates and tracks a buffer id for each buffer descriptor.

+### How buffer groups are checked out

+- We need a freelist of buffer groups

+- Once a segment is completely consumed, some cleanup code might be needed (for example to decrement a ref_count on a managed buffer, or unlocking a string backing store.)

 ### The API

 - The buffer pool is created and managed automatically.
 No API is involved.
+-

 - To use the buffer pool, two dedicated APIs are added: